 The Academy does not engage in any specific fundraising activities.
-However the NWL Jewish Day School Trust (registered charity number 166117) has a fundraising branch which organises a fundraising dinner every four years if possible.
-Apart from this, we also have a PTA which does regular fundraising.
+However the NWL Jewish Day School Trust (registered charity number 166117) has a fundraising branch which organises a fundraising event every four years if possible.
+Apart from this, the Academy also has a PTA which does regular fundraising